 Oh no, not again.
-What is happening to the young people in society, why do they believe that a knife solves problems.
-Recently a family mourn the loss of their son, who was chased and fatally stabbed.
+What is happening to the young people in society, why do they believe that a knife solves problems?
+Recently a family mourns the loss of their son, who was chased and fatally stabbed.

 I am appalled looking at the statistics over the last four years.
 According to statistical information from the media.